-- (d) Instructional staff must complete a training course on adult instruction as described in subsection (2)(b) of this section or have demonstrated one year of experience teaching adults.
+- (c) A clinical instructor providing care to patients with staff or students is considered a provider of direct patient care. - (d) Instructional staff must complete a training course on adult instruction as described in subsection (2)(b) of this section or have demonstrated one year of experience teaching adults.
 Instructional staff working exclusively in a secondary or postsecondary educational setting are exempt from this requirement. - (i) Instructional staff who will teach the specialty units of curriculum on the topics of mental health, dementia, or developmental disabilities, must also demonstrate successful completion of those courses described in (g) of this subsection prior to teaching them. - (ii) Instructional staff must hold an active Washington state license to practice as a registered or licensed practical nurse, in good standing.
-The commission may deny or withdraw an instructor's approval if there is or has been any action taken against the instructor which disqualifies them from working with vulnerable populations. - (iii) Instructional staff may assist the program director in development of curricula, teaching modalities, and evaluation. - (iv) Instructional staff will always be under the supervision of the program director. - (v) A guest lecturer or individual with expertise in a specific course unit may be used in the classroom setting for teaching within that unit without commission approval, following the program director's review of the currency and relevance of content in relation to unit objectives.
+The board may deny or withdraw an instructor's approval if there is or has been any action taken against the instructor which disqualifies them from working with vulnerable populations. - (iii) Instructional staff may assist the program director in development of curricula, teaching modalities, and evaluation.

+(vviv) Instructional staff will always be under the supervision of the program director.

+(viviv\i) A guest lecturer or individual with expertise in a specific course unit may be used in the classroom setting for teaching within that unit without boardboardcommissionboard approval, following the program director's review of the currency and relevance of content in relation to unit objectives.
 Guest lecturers must hold a license, certificate, or registration in good standing in their field of expertise.
 The allowance for a guest lecturer does not apply to the specialty units of the common curriculum on the topics of mental health, dementia, or developmental disabilities.
-The specialty units must be taught by a program instructor specifically approved by the commission to teach the specialty units as described in subsection (6)(g) of this section.
+The specialty units must be taught by a program instructor specifically approved by the boardboardcommissionboard to teach the specialty units as described in subsection (6)(g) of this section.